huyquyet/projectBRS/README.md

 * Book
 	+ Can view all book
+	+ Can search book by title, author, publish
 	+ Can view detail book (number rating, number review)
 	+ Can choice Readbook,Finish read with books are reading
 	+ Can rating book